About the course

 - An understanding of the demands of this school-based route into teaching

-You should demonstrate that you have recent experience working with primary or secondary-age children (relevant to the phase of your application) in some context.
+You should demonstrate that you have recent experience working with secondary-age children to demonstrate you have an understanding of the demands of school life.

 You will also be subject to the following checks:

-Health, identity, relevant work qualifications, right to work in the UK, professional registration, DBS check, references and a Childcare Disqualification and Disqualification by Association Declaration.
+Health, identity, relevant work qualifications, right to work in the UK, professional registration, references and a Childcare Disqualification and Disqualification by Association Declaration.

 About the training provider